ceph/ceph/doc/rados/operations/pools.rst

   resources.
 When setting up multiple pools, set an appropriate number of PGs for each pool and for the cluster as a whole.
 Each PG belongs to a specific
   pool: when multiple pools use the same OSDs, make sure that the **sum** of PG replicas per OSD is in the desired PG-per-OSD target range.
+See :ref:`Setting the Number of Placement Groups <setting the number of placement groups>` for instructions on how to manually set the number of placement groups per pool (this procedure works only when the autoscaler is not used).

 - **CRUSH Rules**: When data is stored in a pool, the placement of the object and its replicas (or chunks, in the case of erasure-coded pools) in your